60Hz/120hz/144hz/240hz Monitor for Gaming: Which is the best monitor in 2019?

 What makes the 60Hz monitor different from 120Hz and 144Hz monitors?

-It’s true that there are so many 4K gaming monitors available in the market today since they are now cheaper than ever.
+4K gaming monitors have been growing in the market and this is largely down to them being cheaper than ever at the moment and games are slowly becoming available in 4K.
 So if you wish to get one down the line, then your best decision at the moment is to settle with a 60Hz gaming monitor until you can save up and afford one.

-We have our personal pick presented in the 60Hz, 120Hz, and 144Hz category below so make sure you check that out.
-Or better yet, you can check our best monitor roundup review.
-We reviewed 20 monitors there from different categories and did an in-depth explanation along with the pros and cons of every single monitor.
+We have our personal pick presented in the 60Hz, 120Hz, 144Hz and 240hz category below so make sure you check that out.
+For a better overview of what is considered the best of the best when it comes to monitors, you can check our best monitor picks.
+We reviewed several monitors there from different categories and did an in-depth explanation along with the pros and cons of every single monitor.

 For the 120Hz category, we don’t really recommend our readers to get one.
-The difference in price for 24 more hertz is very small that you’d regret not getting a 144Hz at the end of the day.
+This may seem silly even having a 120Hz category but it is important that you are aware of the difference in price for 24 more hertz.
+It's tiny and you’d regret not getting a 144Hz at the end of the day.
 This is why we want to showcase you our personal pick in this category.

-For a 144Hz monitor, a new image is produced approximately every 7th ms. This is the main reason why you could see images far smoother as opposed to 120Hz monitors, although only a little.
+For a 144Hz monitor, a new image is produced approximately every 7th ms. This is one of the reasons why you can see images far smoother when compared to 120Hz monitors, although only a little.

 Notice how big of a difference 60Hz has from 120Hz and 144Hz, respectively.